MLHale/nebraska-gencyber/teachers/phishing/url-analysis-advanced.md

 You may have to pick out yourself from other people who share your name.
 But that should be easy with additional information about your age and location.

-Sites like Facebook, Linkedin, Company websites, Organizational Charts and Employee directories, make it easy to craft emails from colleagues, friends and family.
+Sites like Facebook, Linkedin, Company websites, Organizational Charts and Employee directories, make it easy to craft emails from colleagues, friends, and family.
 There are commercial tools available to collect what is called Open Source INTelligence or OSINT.
 Here is a tool that does just that: https://www.paterva.com/web7/buy/maltego-clients/maltego.php

 > Maltego is an interactive data mining tool that renders directed graphs for link analysis.
 The tool is used in online investigations for finding relationships between pieces of information from various sources located on the Internet.

-> **Security Tip**: Even when clicking on links in emails or websites shared by close colleagues, friends and family; trust but verify.
-This advise will seem even more reasonable after going through the Email analysis module.
+> **Security Tip**: Even when clicking on links in emails or websites shared by close colleagues, friends, and family; trust but verify.
+This advice will seem even more reasonable after going through the Email analysis module.

 ### Geolocation